PhoenixBureau/MagnusMotive/website/index.rst

 self-replication will enable a small "seed" system to grow to cope with the amount of trash no matter how large.
-Once throughput of the trash collecting system is great enough to deal with existing and future trash flows, excess capacity will be repurposed.
+Once throughput of the trash collecting system is great enough to deal with existing and future trash flows, excess capacity can be repurposed or recycled.

-Geodesic design and the `Magnus effect`_ let me build aerial swarm robots that can combine in cellular forms (cf. Alexander G. Bell's cellular kites) to make large, permanently aloft structures, basically flying buildings, to enable mass transport for dealing with climate change, etc.
+Geodesic design and the `Magnus effect`_ permit aerial swarm robots that can combine in cellular forms (cf. Alexander G. Bell's cellular kites) to make large, permanently aloft structures, basically flying buildings, to enable mass transport for dealing with climate change, etc.
-If the mass-to-surface-area ratio is above a certain limit, the challenge is to keep things down, rather than to get them aloft.
+If the surface-area-to-mass ratio is above a certain limit, the challenge is to keep things down, rather than to get them aloft.
 With intelligent control a "kite" can stay aloft 24/7 and there is effectively no upper limit to size (cf. Bucky Fuller's `Cloud 9`_, "city in the sky".)